 What Determines the Cost of Packaging?

 Many components influence and impact the cost of packaging.
-From the obvious costs (such as raw material and labor) to the hidden (such as warehousing and obsolete inventory), it’s important to take a step back and consider all of the factors when calculating the cost of packaging to your business.
+From the obvious expenses (such as raw material and labor) to the hidden (think warehousing and obsolete inventory).
+It's important to consider all of the factors when calculating the cost of packaging for your business.

 Hard costs are those that have a direct price associated with them.
 These are the things that you pay for out-of-pocket during a packaging project and are relatively easy to itemize and tabulate at the end of the day.
 Hard costs include:

 - Graphic Design

 Let’s take a look at each of these in detail.

 Depending on your specific product and application, your packaging manufacturer or an outside agency that specializes in packaging design may develop the structural design for your packaging.
 The cost of creating your design and converting it into a manufacturing-ready file will vary – it may or may not be included in the services provided by your chosen design partner.

 You should ask for a quote upfront that details what is included and the anticipated timeline to develop your design before embarking on any packaging project.
 If you bring an existing file to your packaging manufacturer, they may still need to make adjustments to ensure it will work with their machinery and operations.

 The application of graphics to packaging varies greatly depending on the project.
 You may be applying a simple 1-color version of your logo to the outside of a shipping box, or you might be developing an eye-catching highly customized retail experience.
 For simple designs, it may be enough to provide your packaging manufacturer with a logo file in the appropriate color profile and resolution.